The Hebrew Calendar Testifies of the Creator

 least thirty days on a solar calendar, so it is unusual for it to fall on the same day of the solar year The point for this article is to notice that the interval of 30 years can used to realign the Hebrew calendar in much the same way that and extra month of 30 days does.
 It is this similarity of a pattern found both in days and years which is called the "day-year" pattern.
-In fact, let us call such a 30-year period a "Great Realignment Month," where "Great" signifies that the day-year pattern is involved, and "Realignment" means that the interval realigns the lunar month with the solar year as does the Metonic cycle.
+In fact, let us call such a 30-year period a "Great Metonic Month," where "Great" signifies that the day-year pattern is involved, and "Metonic" means that the interval realigns the lunar month with the solar year as does the Metonic cycle.
 This is the first of several day-year mathematical relationships which testify that the earth-moon system was designed with this